AnandPilania/CodeHive-F3/README.md

-"# CodeHive-F3" is an Editor based on CodeMirror and FatFree PHP Framework.
+"# CodeHive-F3" is an "Desktop and Editor" based on CodeMirror and FatFree PHP Framework.
+It contains two main layouts: `Desktop` and `Editor`.

+`Desktop` is a copy of Win10 theme and mainly can be used for Online Storage, whereas, `Editor` is an Online Editor and collobration with FTP, SSH, DropBox, GDrive.

-For more info, please visit to CodeMirror site.
+Both (`Desktop` & `Editor`) supports mostly all programming languages and other commonly used tools due to the CodeMirror.
+For more info, please visit to CodeMirror.net

 # Uses:
 - Composer